Speaker disambiguation: people, person_aliases, and the resolver.

 | def unknown_values(conn: sqlite3.Connection) -> list[UnknownValue]:

-"""List all distinct raw values that have no person_id, with counts."""
+"""List all distinct raw speakers that have no person_id, with counts."""

 out: list[UnknownValue] = []